chwu-dev/privacy/README.md

 ### General Information

-This privacy policy applies to all information used while using our apps for iPhone and any other devices and platforms.
+This privacy policy applies to information entered/ stored while using our apps for iPhone and any other devices and platforms.

-Information/ Data we collect
+**Information/ Data we collect**

-All data you enter while using our Apps are only stored locally on the device, except for iCloud features which you might use in certain apps.
+All data you enter while using our Apps are only stored locally on the device, except for iCloud features which you might enable in certain apps.

 Our apps do not transmit any of the data entered, which includes your personal information (including Name, email address, phone number, etc.), to us - nor do we have any access to the information you enter on your device.
 In fact our apps do not contact us at all.
 We also do not operate any server or database infrastructure to store any data.